slowernews/wisdom-tldr/chapters/chapter_3_action.md

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

 <!--
+19. Don’t fight a starving animal.
+Never contend with a Man who has nothing to Lose; for thereby you enter into an unequal conflict.
+The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
+He therefore re-sorts to all kinds of insolence. -- Balthasar Gracian

 People are amazing optimizers, and will find any loopholes or gaps that allow them to use any system to their advantage.

 Nietszche says to measure one's strength by the number of parasites one can support.